Review on Household Uses for Aluminum Foil - Does it Work?

 4. Scouring or Scrubbing

-Instead of using steel wool or if you don't have any, try aluminum foil, to scrub and scour your dirty and greasy oven, pots or BBQ grills from any burnt or food that got stuck on these utensils.
+Instead of using steel wool try aluminum foil to scrub and scour your dirty and greasy oven, pots or BBQ grills from any burnt or food that got stuck on these utensils.
 Crumple a small sheet of aluminum foil, or recycle a used sheet, into a coarse ball.
 Use it to scrub the dirt off.

 Does it work?